azazazo/azazazo.github.io/content/about.md

 title = "About me"
 +++

 I'm azazo, but you may also see me online with a username satisfying the regex `a(za)+zo`.
 I'm currently a student studying (mainly) Computer Science in Singapore 🇸🇬.
+I'm also a furry, although I'm not that active in the fandom.

 # Interests
 It's hard to give a definite list because my interest in things wax and wane, but for now I'm interested in: